-The service applies to claims brought before the Central London County Court which were allocated to a multi-track approach.
+The service applies to two party claims brought before the Central London County Court which were allocated to a multi-track approach.

 Unless a judge directs otherwise, the parties in such cases will be notified by the Court that the use of the Scheme should be seriously considered.